Tron: Uprising

 on Disney XD in the United States from May 18, 2012, to January 28, 2013.
-The series is directed by Charlie Bean, who also acts as executive producer; Edward Kitsis, Adam Horowitz, and Justin Springer serve as consulting producers.

 Synopsis

-Beck is a young program who becomes the leader of a revolution inside the computer world of the Grid against the villainous Clu and his henchmen.
+Beck is a young, anthropomorphized computer program who becomes the leader of a revolution inside the computer world of the Grid against the villainous Clu and his henchmen.
 A mechanic, he is trained by Tron, the greatest warrior the Grid has ever known.
-Tron not only trains Beck in the fighting and light cycle skills to challenge the brutal military occupation of the city of Argon, but also guides and mentors him to grow beyond his youthful, impulsive nature into a courageous and powerful leader.
+Tron not only trains Beck in the fighting and light cycle-riding skills necessary to challenge the brutal military occupation of the city of Argon, but also guides and mentors him to grow beyond his youthful, impulsive nature into a courageous and powerful leader.
 Beck adopts Tron's persona and becomes the enemy of General Tesler and his oppressive forces.